cjteeter/cjteeter.github.io/_posts/2017-04-04-opening-day-history-red-sox-wpa-rundiff.md

 I highlighted their best wins, lamented their worst losses, as well as identifying the heroes of the games, and the goat-pitchers who had ugly starts to the year.
 It was a fun trip through time.

-The article is live at BP Boston, check it out: [Opening Days by the Numbers](http://boston.locals.baseballprospectus.com/2017/04/04/opening-days-by-the-numbers/)
+The article is live at BP Boston, check it out: <a href = "http://boston.locals.baseballprospectus.com/2017/04/04/opening-days-by-the-numbers/" target = "_blank"> Opening Days by the Numbers</a>

 ---